Tech Companies That Sponsor H-1B1 Chile Visas

 Which tech roles qualify for H-1B1 Chile sponsorship?

-Roles that require at least a bachelor's degree in a directly related field qualify as specialty occupations under the H-1B1 visa Chile category.
+Roles that require at least a bachelor's degree in a directly related field qualify as specialty occupations under the H-1B1 Chile category.
 Software engineering, data science, cybersecurity, systems architecture, and cloud infrastructure roles consistently meet this standard.
 General IT support or non-technical product roles are harder to qualify unless the employer documents a theoretical and practical degree requirement for the specific position.

 How do I find tech companies that have sponsored H-1B1 Chile visas before?

 Migrate Mate filters tech employers by verified LCA filing history, so you can identify companies that have already navigated the H-1B1 Chile process.
-DOL LCA disclosure data is publicly available and shows which employers have filed for Chilean nationals by occupation code, this is the most reliable signal that a company understands the sponsorship requirements and is open to repeating it.
+DOL LCA disclosure data is publicly available and shows which employers have filed for Chilean nationals by occupation code.
+This is the most reliable signal that a company understands the sponsorship requirements and is open to repeating it.

 How do I know if a tech employer understands the H-1B1 Chile process?